maciejhirsz/uos/README.md

 The common ways to encode binary data in a QR code would include:

-+ Base64 ASCII representation with Binary QR encoding: ~33.3% overhead.
++ Base64 US-ASCII representation with Binary QR encoding: ~33.3% overhead.
 + Hexadecimal representation with Alphanumeric QR encoding: 37.5% overhead.
-+ Hexadecimal ASCII representation with Binary QR encoding: 100% overhead.
++ Hexadecimal US-ASCII representation with Binary QR encoding: 100% overhead.
 + Native Binary QR encoding: *no overhead*.

 For data density and simplicity **this standard will only use the native Binary QR encoding**.

-_Note:_ Base64 ASCII representation with Alphanumeric QR encoding is impossible, as Alphanumeric QR code only permits 44 (5½ bits per character) out of the required 64 characters (6 bits per character).
+_Note:_ Base64 US-ASCII representation with Alphanumeric QR encoding is impossible, as Alphanumeric QR code only permits 44 (5½ bits per character) out of the required 64 characters (6 bits per character).

 ## Nomenclature